 Find Resources: If I am not what—or all—the child and/or parents need, I try to hook the family up with appropriate resources.
+I cannot make diagnoses so will refer out to a psychiatrist or psychologist if I feel a diagnosis is needed.
 Sometimes these resources are all the family needs, and I bow out.
 Other times they are in addition to my work.

 Implement Plan: If we all—including the young adult—decide that Failure-to-Launch Coaching makes sense, we devise a plan for all family members to follow that gets past the anger that is almost inevitably there, and then we all work together to incrementally teach the Failure-to-Launch young adult both the emotional and practical skills so the child is ready to move on.

 For many Failure-to-Launch Teens and Young Adults, besides needing to learn emotional skills, many also need to learn practical skills, as they don’t know how to manage finances, cook or clean, or have the discipline to take care of themselves.
 This lack adds to the child’s stress about moving out.